ValgulNecron/kasuki/readme.md

     - [X] Add search feature with type.
 Work for all.
     - [X] Bind anilist account to discord for /user.
 Added register command and edited user command.
     - [X] Random /random {anime, manga}.
 Added random for both anime and manga.
 Manga random can give ln.
     - [ ] Add caching to all request. - In Progress, Added caching for random.
-New top priority. (also thinking to add with the ai module to add an auto-translate for description and tag)
+New top priority.
     - [ ] Send anime release to a channel. - Since anilist does not have subscribable event it will take longer so i will work on it later.
     - [ ] Try to do the same for manga with [https://www.mangaupdates.com/series.html?id=70263](https://www.mangaupdates.com/series.html?id=70263) (for